paritytech/substrate-api-sidecar/README.md

 1. Follow [RELEASE.md](./RELEASE.md) next if you're working through a full sidecar release.
 This will involve creating a separate PR where the changelog and versions are bumped.

+### Guide
+A more complete list of the maintainer's tasks can be found in the [MAINTENANCE.md](./guides/MAINTENANCE.md) guide.

 ## Hardware requirements

 ### Disk Space